-There exist some use cases where DRBD is clearly better than MARS.
+There exist some cases where DRBD is better than MARS.
 1&1 has a long history of experiences with DRBD where it works very fine, in particular coupling Linux devices rack-to-rack via crossover cables.
 DRBD is just constructed for that use case (RAID-1 over network).
-In such a scenario, DRBD is better than MARS because it uses up less disk space resources.
-In addition, newer DRBD versions can run over high-speed but short-distance interconnects like Infiniband (via the SDP protocol).
-Another use case for DRBD is active-active / dual-primary mode, e.g. ocfs21 over short2 distances.

-On the other hand, there exist other use cases where DRBD did not work as expected, leading to incidents and other operational problems.
-We analyzed them for our specific use cases.
+On the other hand, there exist other cases where DRBD did not work as expected, leading to incidents and other operational problems.
+We analyzed them for those use cases.
 The later author of MARS came to the conclusion that they could only be resolved by fundamental changes in the overall architecture of DRBD.
 The development of MARS started at the personal initiative of the author, first in form of a personal project during holidays, but later picked up by 1&1 as an official project.